breatheforks/mimosa-peepcode/README.md

 This runs mimosa in watch mode and starts up the project's nodejs server with live-reload support.

-This processes the contents of the ./assets directory, placing compiled/processed representations into the ./public directory.
+The contents of the ./assets directory are processed by mimosa with compiled or otherwise processed representations placed into the ./public directory.

 The ./assets directory is watched for changes -- when a change is made to the contents of the assets directory, the relevant files are recompiled automatically.

 The --server option fires up an expressjs http server listening at http://localhost:3000.
-When assets are recompiled, the server will send any connected browsers a socketio message telling them to reload -- the javascript at /reload-client.js adds support for this to the browser page.
+When assets are recompiled, the server will send any connected browsers a socketio message telling them to reload -- the javascript available from the embedded webserver at /reload-client.js adds support for this to the browser page.

 How to run tests
 ----------------